-In addition to providing excellent health care benefits, the Trustees have set a standard for clear, accurate and timely communication with Members.
+The Trustees strive to provide the best possible health care benefits to the Members.
+In addition, the Trustees have set a standard for clear, accurate and timely communication with Members.
 A very good resource for information about the Plan is the Plan's Web Site, www.epibenefitplans.com.
-Changes to the Plan are always communicated to Members in newsletters.
+Changes to the Plan are always communicated to Members in newsletters